Heat Pump Installation Deerfield Beach

 Heat Pump Type

-When it comes to heat pumps, there are two main types to consider: ground source and air source.
+When it comes to heat pump installation in Deerfield Beach, FL, there are two main types to consider: ground source and air source.

 - An air-source heat pump (ASHP) is a type of heat pump that absorbs heat from the outside air and transfers it inside to heat the building.
 In the summer, the process is reversed, and the heat pump removes heat from inside the building and transfers it outside to cool the building.
 ASHPs are relatively easy to install and maintain, as they do not require any underground piping.
 However, their efficiency may be affected by extreme outdoor temperatures.